 - Finalise proposed district plan

-- Submissions, followed by public hearings and the final decision on the plan
+- Followed by public hearings and final decision on the plan

 Phase 4 Mid-2024 onwards

 For more information on the district plan review check out the frequently asked questions.

 You can contact our District Plan team at firstname.lastname@example.org